 - Limited 2 Year Manufacturer Warranty

 Perhaps the biggest advantage of owning a Polar Cub is its small power requirement.
-On its highest setting the Polar Cub requires only 11.7 amps to run.
+On its highest setting, the Polar Cub requires only 11.7 amps AC to run.
 Our little Honda EU2000i generator, capable of generating 13.3 amps, does the job with ease and we can even run the Polar Cub with our camper plugged into a regular 110 volt, 15 amp household outlet.
 You may be wondering, “yeah, but can the Polar Cub keep your camper cool in extreme heat?”
 That’s a great question!
 We’ve used our Polar Cub in 112 degree temperatures here in the Arizona summers and it never fails to keep our camper nice and cool.
+We’ve found the bullet point above regarding the 125-degree capability to be spot on.

 I’m pretty handy, but I’ve never installed a roof top air conditioner and probably never will.
 The units are simply too heavy and bulky to heft up on the roof.
 The risk for injury or damage to the unit is too great.
 This task is best left to RV service centers who have electric lifts to hoist these puppies up on the roof.
 It’s money well spent.